|Fugu AKA blowfish. Potentially fatal if eaten without being properly prepared.|

 |First sighting: About a tablespoon of rice beneath a wiggling chunk of akagai (live red clam).
 I heave.|

 In the end I tried fatty tuna, squid, shellfish, and BBQ eel.
 It was a small step for me in the right direction.
-I hope by next time I visit Tokyo I can enjoy seafood from all ends of the spectrum.
+I hope by next time I visit Tokyo I can enjoy all the beautiful seafood that they prepare like artwork.

 |Kohada (Plaited Gizzard Shad)|